 During an average year, 70 to 75 percent of the annual precipitation falls between April and September, which are the primary growing season months.
 Most of the rainfall occurs as frontal storms early in the growing season during the months of May and June.
 Some high-intensity, convective thunderstorms occur in July and August, and some rainfall occurs in autumn.
 Later summer precipitation is greater in the eastern portion of the MLRA, which effects plant community composition.
 Winter precipitation occurs as snow although snowfall is not heavy, averaging about 39 inches annually, and snow cover is typically 1 to 3 inches.
 Heavy snowfall occurs infrequently, usually late in the winter or early spring.
-The average annual precipitation ranges from 8 to 22 inches but is typically 10 to 17 inches throughout most of the area.
-This site is part of the lower precipitation subset ranging from 10 to 14 inches.
+The average annual precipitation ranges from 8 to 22 inches but is typically 11 to 17 inches throughout most of the area.
+This site occurs in the higher range of 15 to 19 inches of precipitation.
 Precipitation fluctuates widely from year to year and severe drought occurs 2 out of 10 years on average.